 City of Carrollton Prepares for Potential Winter Weather

 The pre-treatment application is intended to keep ice from forming.
-If cold conditions and precipitation persist over a longer duration and ice begins to form, crews will respond by implementing sanding operation plan for the higher traffic areas, as well as bridges and overpasses.
+If cold conditions and precipitation persist over a longer duration and ice begins to form, crews will respond by implementing sanding operation plans for the higher traffic areas, as well as bridges and overpasses.

 Reminder: During snow and ice storms, keep at least 200 feet behind the sanding and de-icing trucks as they are applying the materials to the roads.
 They may adjust their speeds as necessary, and your cooperation will protect your vehicle and avoid mishaps.